wotikama/nvidiafan/README.md

-# nvidiafan

-IMPORTANT: THIS IS FOR SYSTEMD
+# IMPORTANT: THIS IS FOR SYSTEMD

 Im not an nvidia fan, it means https://i.imgur.com/REGlUue.gif.
 This works [tested only] on wayland with Hyprland.
 And if you dont want to idle at 60ºC and burn you house down you are in the right place.
 Dependancies: